testdevlab/TestRay/README.md

 ## <a id="installation"></a>Installation
+TestRay has been tested to work on both Mac (Intel/M1) and Windows.

-You can install TestRay master branch by creating a Gemfile with the following content and then running `bundle install`:
+One way to install the framework is by creating a Gemfile with the following content and then running `bundle install`:

 <pre>
 gem "testray", :git => "https://github.com/testdevlab/TestRay.git"